emory-cs-infovis-master/travel-report/README.md

 ## Submission:
 Your document should be in PDF format, 2-3 pages in length.
 Use Times Roman 11 point type with normal margins, 1.5 line spacing.

+## Grading:
+Based on
+- [2%] List title and authors
+- [5%] Clear communication of paper's motivation
+- [8%] Clear communication of paper's methodology & contributions
+- [7%] Thoughtful critique of the presentation

+each, for the four talks.
++ [12%] Discussion of overall impressions of the conference